Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 }
 ```

-## Adding support for eForimdling in App.cs
+## Adding support for eFormidling in App.cs

 The next step in setting up support of eFormidling ,
-is to make the required services available for the appliction.
+is to make the required services available for the application.
 All changes are made in _App.cs_, which you fill find in the _App/logic folder.

 At the top of the file, among the library references, include the following three lines.